Information and Pictures

 "These are some pictures I managed to snap of our Maremma Sheepdog puppy Lulu.
 She's now about 4 1/2 months old (and already as big as our Lab / Greyhound cross boy!), and she's now at that age all puppies eventually (inevitably) reach—the age of realization that there is a whole other world that exists above their eye-level!
 She's not much of a runner, but she does enjoy flailing about and running around like a goon, and she never fails to greet us at the door or in the morning with a big, toothy, cheesy Maremma grin.
 She's a menace, but we love her anyway!"

-Lulu the Maremma Sheepdog puppy at 4 1/2 months old
+Lulu the Maremma Sheepdog as a puppy at 4 1/2 months old

-Lulu the Maremma Sheepdog puppy at 4 1/2 months old
+Lulu the Maremma Sheepdog as a puppy at 4 1/2 months old jumping around the yard

 Hanna the Maremma Sheepdog puppy at 11 weeks old—"Hanna is a very sweet nurtured Maremma pup!
 She went from living in a barn ready to become a farm dog to a pampered house pet and is enjoying every moment.
 She loves to snuggle and cuddle."